hukmac/SynPDF/README.md

 |  64k             |  100 s           |   653ms (0.65%)   |
 |  128k            |  504 s           |   1.3s  (0.25%)   |

 Happily, the expected number of distinct ExtGStates in a typical PDF is below 1000, and in a large, complex PDFs is often below 10k.
-Adding of ExtGStates was calculated with mtMultiPoly setting of TMetaEstChannel.
-Adding of ExtGStates with mtSinglePoly would be almost five times shorter.
+Adding of ExtGStates was measured with mtMultiPoly setting of TMetaEstChannel.
+Time cost of adding ExtGStates with mtSinglePoly would be almost five times shorter.

 Author and Contact:
 ---------